 Applicants must use one regional variety consistently (including grammar and vocabulary) and inconsistencies will be penalised.

-NAATI Punjabi tests are delivered in Eastern Punjabi script (Gurumukhi) as used in India.
-NAATI tests are not available in Western Punjabi script (Shahmukhi) as used in Pakistan.
-Applicants more proficient in this variety of the language should consider sitting tests in Urdu.
+NAATI Punjabi tests are delivered in Punjabi (Eastern) using Gurumukhi script as used in India.
+NAATI tests are not available in Punjabi (Western) using Shahmukhi script as used in Pakistan.
+Applicants more proficient in this language should consider Recognised Practising Translator Credentials.

 Certified Translator test from Punjabi into English: CTE